joni1993/icinga2/doc/5-monitoring-remote-systems.md

 > **Tip**
 >
-> Don't panic - there are CLI commands available, including setup wizards for easy installation
+> Don't panic - there are CLI commands available, inclmauding setup wizards for easy installation
 > with SSL certificates.
 > If you prefer to use your own CA (for example Puppet) you can do that as well.